 - You usually can't keep everything you'd like in a storage unit.
 Hazardous chemicals, flammable materials, and other dangerous items are usually rightfully banned.

-- Even though good self-storage providers have adequate security, you should still insure your valuable items.
+- Even though good self-storage providers have adequate security, you should still ensure your valuable items.
 Better safe than sorry!

 - You can't sleep in a self-storage unit.
 For various reasons, the word you should be thinking of is "hotel".